alex-gutev/live_cells/docs-src/docs/advanced/cell-keys.md

 ```

 Notice, we directly referenced the `previous` property (which
-references the previous value of cell `a`). in the computed cell.
+references the previous value of cell `a`), in the computed cell.
 We
 are able to do this because `previous` returns a keyed cell.
 If it
-weren't for keyed cells we would have to write to store `a.previous`
+weren't for keyed cells we would have to store `a.previous`
-in a local variable first and referenced that in the computed cell,
+in a local variable first and reference that in the computed cell,
 i.e. something similar to the following:

 ```dart